 Adjustable beds often offer more choices for design, color, and size than traditional medical beds making them ideal for home use.

 One downside is that adjustable beds lack the side rails that many medical beds include.
 Side rails protect people from falling out of bed and injuring themselves.
 They also provide stability when getting in and out of bed.
 If you think you will need side rails, you can purchase add-on rails for your adjustable bed.
-Click here to shop for them on Amazon.

 The chart below compares some of the most popular medical beds for home use: